zalando/skipper/docs/deployments.md

 [Inkeeper API](https://github.com/zalando/innkeeper), if you like to create routes via an API.
 Our [Inkeeper API dataclient](dataclients/inkeeper-api.md) can be used as well.
 It was used in production in the past.
-(TODO: do we use it somwhere?)
+(TODO: do we use it somewhere?)

 ## Demos / Talks